ezsystems/commerce-documentation/docs/guide/econtent/econtent_cookbook/extending_econtentcatalogfactory.md

 Create a new extraction method for the video.
 For this example, assume that the object has one video and its name is the SKU with the mp4 extension.

-Every new element that is added to the catalog element should be placed in its data map.
+Every new element that is added to the catalog element must be placed in its data map.
 The catalog element data map supports different Field objects as its elements.
 You can find the available Field elements in `EshopBundle/Content/Fields`